eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 The main categories of query languages are \cite{WikipediaContributors2018v}:
 + database query languages
 + information retrieval query languages

+###	Side Notes on Definitions

+A domain model captures concepts of a problem domain, but it does not
+	capture the relationships (and their structure) of data in that domain;
+	a logical data model does capture such relationships and their structure
+		\cite{WikipediaContributors2018y}.

 ##	Database Design